BilgiPasa/blappy-fird-in-godot/README.md

 I wrote the code of the project and made the assets of the project myself. **I did not do** "vibe coding".

-This project is a Godot game engine remake of a Unity game that I made.
+This is a Godot game engine remake of a Unity game that I made.
 The code of the Unity game is here: https://github.com/BilgiPasa/ScriptsOfBlappyFird